The Fibonacci--Redheffer matrix and its properties: Spectral properties of the Fibonacci--Redheffer matrix

 Figure 1 below illustrates the behavior of the function $Q_{F_{R}(5)} (z)$ (i.e., $n=5$).
 The roots of this function are exactly the eigenvalues of $F_{R}(5)$.
 The vertical asymptotes of the function, as well as, the solo negative eigenvalue are clearly visible.
-In addition to our results, our conjectures (\ref{con1}) and (\ref{con2}) are also confirmed.
-In the Appendix, we present a table with the eigenvalues of $F_R(n)$ for several values of $n$.

 \begin{remark} \em As mentioning in the proof of Theorem \ref{secondtheorem},

 By the well known (and easy to prove) identity of the Fibonacci numbers $ \sum\limits_{k=1}^{n} F_{k} = F_{n+2} - 1 , $ it follows that